-Humana will accept and process any PDP or Medicare Advantage appeal from a member or an authorized representative expressing dissatisfaction with Humana's adverse determination.
+Humana will accept and process any Prescription drug Plan (PDP) or Medicare Advantage appeal from a member or an authorized representative expressing dissatisfaction with Humana's adverse determination.
 In addition, Humana will accept and process any additional evidence or allegations of law and fact related to the disputed issue.

-Humana will identify and remove any communication barriers that may impede members or representatives from effectively making appeals.
+Humana will identify and remove any communication barrier that might impede members or representatives from effectively making appeals.
 Humana will facilitate the request to file an appeal for a member who has a communication challenge affecting his/her ability to communicate or read through the following means:

-- The TTY line is available for the hearing impaired; - A translation service or in-house translator will be used for members unable to speak English; and - Additional accommodations will be made for any member with special needs who is unable to follow the standard process
+- A TTY line for the hearing impaired - A translation service or in-house translator for members unable to speak English - Additional accommodations for any member with special needs who is unable to follow the standard process

-Humana will provide a full and fair review of the appeal including specialty review for clinical appeals.
+Humana will provide a full and fair review of the appeal, including specialty review for clinical appeals.
 Appeals must be submitted within 60 calendar days from the date of the adverse determination notice, unless the member can demonstrate good cause.

-Medicare Advantage plans: Notification of the decision will be issued within the following time frames from the date of receipt of the request:
+Medicare Advantage Plans: Notification of the decision will be issued within the following time frames from the date the request is received (with the exception of Medicare Part B drugs):

-- Expedited As expeditiously as the member's health condition requires, but no later than 72 hours - Preservice As expeditiously as required based on the member's health, but no later than 30 calendar days - · Postservice 60 calendar days from the receipt of the request
+- Expedited As expeditiously as the member's health condition requires, but no later than 72 hours - Preservice As expeditiously as required based on the member's health, but no later than 30 calendar days - Postservice 60 calendar days from the receipt of the request